guava-coder/go-register/README.md

 ### Register/Login web app, Restiful APIs and JWT

  ---
- > Go-Register is a full-stack, single-page web app provides features around user register and login.
+ > Go-Register is a full-stack, single-page web app that provides features around user registration and login.

  > It has a clean, responsive UI, and great extensibility.